bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 B3 is preinstalled if you purchase the B2B Edition of BigCommerce.
 If B3 is purchased as a separate product for an existing BigCommerce plan, the B3 app is installed from the BigCommerce App Marketplace and must be manually integrated with your BigCommerce theme.

 The B3 admin panel is seamlessly loaded as an iFrame accessible from the My Apps section of your Store Dashboard.
 The client-facing portions of the app are loaded dynamically with JavaScript.

 ## Customizing B3

 With B3, you can customize the placement of B3 app elements, customize display text, customize styling, and customize checkout configurations.
-You also have access to the lifecycle hooks for many B3 modules to inject your own JavaScript functions.
+You also have access to the lifecycle methods for many B3 modules to inject your own JavaScript functions.

 Additionally, you can use the B3 REST API to create, read, update, and delete items such as orders, companies, addresses, payments, sales reps, and users.
 This API allows you to build your own services or integrate B3 with third-party business tools such as Salesforce.